MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/early-bound-programming.md

 The key difference between early and late binding involves type conversion.
 While early binding provides compile-time checking of all types so that no implicit casts occur, late binding checks types only when the object is created or an action is performed on the type.
 The <xref:Microsoft.Xrm.Sdk.Entity> class requires types to be explicitly specified to prevent implicit casts.

-Late binding allows you to work with custom entities or columns that weren't available when your code was compiled.
+Late binding allows you to work with custom tables or columns that weren't available when your code was compiled.

 ## Late-Bound

-Late-bound programming uses the <xref:Microsoft.Xrm.Sdk.Entity> class and you need to refer to entities, and columns using their `LogicalName` property values:
+Late-bound programming uses the <xref:Microsoft.Xrm.Sdk.Entity> class and you need to refer to tables, and columns using their `LogicalName` property values:
 - <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata>.<xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.LogicalName>
 - <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata>.<xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.LogicalName>